 A daily grind is the secret to Archer-Daniels-Midland's (ADM) success.
-One of the world's largest processors of agricultural commodities, the company converts corn, oilseeds, wheat, and cocoa into products for food, animal feed, industrial, and energy uses at 265 processing plants worldwide.
+One of the world's largest processors of agricultural commodities, the company converts corn, oilseeds, wheat, and cocoa into products for food, animal feed, industrial, and energy uses at some 270 processing plants worldwide.
 The company is also a leading manufacturer of protein meal, vegetable oil, corn sweeteners, flour, biodiesel, ethanol, and other value-added food and feed ingredients.
 ADM operates an extensive US grain elevator and global transportation network that buys, stores, transports, and resells feed commodities for the ag processing industry, connecting crops with markets on six continents.
-ADM is buying Australia's GrainCorp.

-ADM's businesses -- agricultural services (the largest in terms of sales), oilseeds processing, and corn processing -- can be best understood in the light of changing agricultural commodity prices.
+ADM's businesses -- agricultural services (the largest, accounting for about 45% of sales), oilseeds processing (about 40%), and corn processing (about 15%) -- can be best understood in the light of changing agricultural commodity prices.
 Commodity prices impact sales and the cost of products sold.
 And, in ADM's corn and other food and feed processing operations, commodity prices raise (or lower) the cost of raw materials.
 Energy prices, weather events, crop health, as well as government programs and shifts in population, can also influence ADM's performance.

 Mergers and Acquisitions

-Looking to grow its share in the services and oilseeds business -- particularly in the fast-growing markets of the Middle East, Africa, and Asia -- ADM is seeking to acquire the 80% of GrainCorp. that it doesn't already own for about $2.3 billion.
-The cash deal, announced in 2013, is ADM's largest acquisition to date, was blocked in late 2013 by the Australian government.
+Looking to grow its share in the services and oilseeds business -- particularly in the fast-growing markets of the Middle East, Africa, and Asia -- ADM was seeking to acquire the 80% of Australia's GrainCorp. that it didn't already own for about $2.3 billion.
+The cash deal, which would have been ADM's largest acquisition to date, was blocked in late 2013 by the Australian government.